rubensworks/article-privacy-decentralized/content/solution.md

 Concretely, these parameters have to be identical before AMFs can be combined within an aggregator, and they have to be known before a client can make use of them.

-In a decentralized environment, it is however difficult to reach a consensus between all parties to use fixed parameters.
+In a decentralised environment, it is however difficult to reach a consensus between all parties to use fixed parameters.
 Furthermore, since the number of values within an AMF has an impact on the error rate, it is sometimes even required to use different parameters for different numbers of entries.
 As such, no single set of AMF parameters should be used.